-Don’t get me wrong, I do enjoy the company of others, when it’s something I’m interested in.
+Don’t get me wrong, I do enjoy the company of others when it’s something I’m interested in.
 A couple of weeks ago, I flew to Vegas for a wedding, it was one of my Facebook friends who was getting married, we’d never met in person before this, but I got to meet her and some of her family and friends, and hung out with some of them on the strip, I enjoyed it.
 And, as I wrote about recently, part of me wishes I was into pro sports and video games, just because I could join in with others who like that stuff, and take part in the camaraderie of that shared hobby.
 But, in general, I’m a homebody.

 Trying to think about the last time I felt really lonely, I guess that would be the last time I got dumped.
 Y’all know how that is.
-I spent like 2 or 3 weeks just feeling sorry for myself, and the worst part is that it seemed like everywhere I went I was seeing happy couples together.
+I spent 2 or 3 weeks just feeling sorry for myself, and the worst part is that it seemed like everywhere I went I saw happy couples together.
 Holding hands, hugging, kissing, or even just when I’d be in a store and see a family shopping together.
 I know this goes on all the time, but because of the state I was in, I was hyper-vigilant about noticing it, like I just couldn’t escape it.
 It felt like EVERYONE IN THE WORLD was happy, EXCEPT ME.
 That sucked, big time.